abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-loadbalancer.md

 ```

-You can open a web browser to reach your abcdesktop service with the IP address
+Open a web browser to access your abcdesktop service using the IP address.

 ![web browser to reach your abcdesktop service](img/ip-connect.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol
+Web browsers block WebSocket connections without a secure protocol.
+To log in, use the `https` protocol.

 ## Update your DNS zone file

-We will use a `FQDN` (Fully Qualified Domain Name) to replace the `IP Address`.
+We will use a `FQDN` (Fully Qualified Domain Name) to replace the IP address.

 ![ovh networking](img/ovh-networking.png)